dvansoye/Git-Obsidian/prompt-portfolio/performMentalModelAnalysis.md

 - Output in markdown format.
 - Ensure that the first line of output is "# Mental Model Analysis" as shown below.
+- Make sure that mental models are properly formatted for Obsidian.
+That means they are enclosed with double square brackets and without any extraneous chargers like asterisks.
+Here's an example of a properly formatted and extent mental model from the mental-models folder within GitHub: [[🧩Incentives]]

 # 4. Analysis Sections to Generate